-The two sums $S_A$ (local regulator) and $S_B$ (Hamiltonian Truncation regulator) are truncated differently.
+Next we are ready to evaluate the difference of the two sums $S_A$ (i.e. the subtraction terms in \reef{pert4} using HT regularisation) and $S_B$ (captuing the large $\D$ behaviour of the first term in \reef{pert4}).
 Their difference is not guaranteed to vanish in the large $\Delta_T$ limit.
-We demonstrate this by expanding the difference between sums for large $\D$.
-As we are working with sums in multiple variables, we cannot straightforwardly use the Tauberian theorem to find the large $\D$ behaviour as before.
-Instead, we asymptotically expand the summand for large $n_i$ using
+Indeed, we demonstrate this by expanding the difference between these sums for large $\D$.